Weinstein jurors focus on Sciorra as deliberations continue

 Weinstein has maintained that any sexual contact was consensual.

-Sciorra's account is the basis for two counts of predatory sexual assault, a charge that carries a maximum penalty of life in prison.
-To convict Weinstein of that charge, jurors must agree on two things: that Weinstein raped Sciorra and that he committed one of the other charged offenses.
+Sciorra was the first accuser to testify and took the witness stand nearly a month ago, telling jurors how Weinstein barged into her Manhattan apartment and raped her in late 1993 or early 1994.
+She said the encounter initially left her confused about what had happened.

+When asked if she thought she had been raped, Sciorra replied: “I didn't really know....
+I don't know because I thought he was a nice person.”

-On Tuesday, signaling their interest in Sciorra, jurors sent a note seeking clarity on why Weinstein wasn't charged with other crimes stemming from her allegation, only to be told by the judge that they "must not speculate as to any other charges that are not before you.”
+Jurors signaled their interest in Sciorra soon after deliberations got underway on Tuesday, sending a note seeking clarity on why Weinstein wasn't charged with other crimes stemming from her allegation.
+The judge replied that they "must not speculate as to any other charges that are not before you.”

-The panel of seven men and five women finished Wednesday's round of deliberations by revisiting actress Rosie Perez’s testimony about what she says Sciorra told her soon after the alleged rape.
+The jury of seven men and five women finished Wednesday's deliberations by revisiting actress Rosie Perez’s testimony about what she says Sciorra told her soon after the alleged rape.

 “I said, ‘He’s the one that raped you,’” and they both began crying, Perez testified.